lmiller1990/python-opencv-lake-recognition/README.md

 596 is the height of the image, or the number of rows.
 Each row in an array containing 697 values, where each value is a 1x3 matrix contains [B, G, R] values.
 So an image is just a collection of BGR pixels.

-`inRange` is similar, however instead of each pixel being mapped to a BGR value, is it simply assigned a value of 0 or 1 - whether it is between the threshold, or not.
+`inRange` is similar, however instead of each pixel being mapped to a BGR value, is it simply assigned a value of 0 or 1 - whether or not it is between the threshold.

 Try rendering the mask with this code: